 Office of Educational Leadership Learning

-We envision a healthy, equitable and just society that promotes human dignity and fulfillment by building the capacity of courageous leaders needed to create educational spaces that maximize student learning, growth, and development through transformational social-emotional learning, civic learning, well-being, and research.
+We envision a healthy, equitable and just society that promotes human dignity and fulfillment by building the capacity of courageous leaders needed to create educational spaces that maximize student learning, growth, and development through transformational affective and social learning, civic learning, well-being, and research.

 We are a community of scholars and practitioners dedicated to innovative educational research, practice, and professional learning for school, district, and higher education leaders to courageously lead dynamic and equitable learning organizations in the State of Florida.